aness/R-package-for-a-psychophysical-test-analysis/README.md

 # Psychophysical analysis R package
 This package reads a specific CSV file containing psychophysical test data.
-The following provides functions to generate a confusion matrix and a user response time plot.
-Using these results you can tell if your BCI experimental envirement and stimulis are well set or not.
-If not you may have to redo the experimental setting again.
-Results are useful when working with non classical stimuli.
+The function Analyseptcsv helps to generate a confusion matrix and a user response time boxplot.
+These results are useful when creating a BCI to check if your experimental set-up is correctly configured.

 Please find attached a psychophysical test result sample in the file : result.csv